Sheldon1999/toursNtravels/README.md

 ## Live Demo

 run https://stackblitz.com/github/Sheldon1999/toursNtravels
-(but this demo is not rendering images in project.but you can see images of my project in image gallery below)
+(but this demo is not rendering images in project.but you can see images of my project in gif below)

 ## Project setup: